occamLab/invisible-map-generation/README.md

     ![optimized graph](img/optimized.png)

 - Test these weights against a jumpiness metric
-  - `get_subgraph` from `graph_utils.py` can be used to take a path where you walk straight back and forth between two tags repeatedly.
+  - `get_subgraph` method from `graph.py` can be used to take a path where you walk straight back and forth between two tags repeatedly.
 A good set of weights would make the optimized subgraph of going back and forth once match the optimized subgraph of going back and forth twice and so on.